What is the Difference between PCB and PCBA in 6 Aspects

 In general, PCBs are cheaper in comparison to

-This is due to the fact that PCBs are just the bare board, without any of the components, the manufacture of PCBs are relatively easy, making it generally low when it comes to the cost factor.
+This is due to the fact that PCBs are just the bare board, without any of the components, the manufacture of PCBs is relatively easy, making it generally low when it comes to the cost factor.

 s on the other hand, tend to be expensive, due to the fact that they are far more complex.
 In other words, there is a lot of effort that goes into the making of